Impact-Site-Verification: 7a707631-b375-49f6-a2b7-0f318d096ab6

 Weather and best time to travel

 The best time to travel around Mont Blanc is usually from June to September, when the weather is most stable and most mountain huts are open.
-This is also the time when snowmelt is at its lowest, making hiking safer.
-However, it is also possible to do the Tour du Mont Blanc in winter.
-In this case, pay special attention to current weather and avalanche situations, as the mountains can be dangerous then.
-For the winter tour, however, I recommend an experienced guide or a local mountain guide.
+The snowmelt is also at its lowest during this time, which makes hiking safer.
+However, it is also possible to complete the Tour du Mont Blanc in winter.
+Pay particular attention to the current weather and avalanche situation, as the mountains can be dangerous at this time of year.

 Surefootedness: To be safe on the trail, sure-footedness and the right footwear are the most important factors - after all, falls due to tripping and slipping are the most common cause of accidents when hiking.
 So remember: the right footwear and the right walking technique are therefore incredibly important.
 You are sure to find the right footwear in the article below!